gerrowadat/log.andvari.net/content/pages/about.md

 <a href="/images/daveoc-typewriter.png"><img src="/images/daveoc-typewriter.png"/></a>

 Dave O'Connor is an [SRE][sre] Leadership practitioner based in Dublin, Ireland.
+He's currently Sr. Director of Engineering at [https://www.elastic.co/](elastic.co), building and scaling Elastic Cloud.

 He was a Site Reliability Engineer/Manager/Director at Google from 2004 to 2021.

-As well as techical and management/leadership work on products such as GMail and Google Analytics, Dave was the global lead for Storage and Databases SRE at Google, as well as the head of Engineering at Google Ireland for a time -- as of April 2021 he has left Google, and is taking some time before his next gig.
+As well as techical and management/leadership work on products such as GMail and Google Analytics, Dave was the global lead for Storage and Databases SRE at Google, as well as the head of Engineering at Google Ireland for a time.

 He holds various opinions about technology, building and keeping teams and organisations, the role of SRE/Devops/whatever the kool kids are calling it, and various other things.
 He has run orgs from individual teams up to orgs of 300+ engineers, managers and other functions.